thoughtbot/clearance/README.md

 Installation
 ------------

 Clearance is a Rails engine.
-The latest stable version works with versions of Rails greater than 3.
-If you need to run on Rails 2.x, install Clearance Version 0.8.8.
+The latest stable version (0.8.8) works with versions of Rails 2.x.

 Install it as a gem however you like to install gems.
 Also, uninstall old versions: